TheOdinProject/curriculum/javascript/computer_science/hash_map_data_structure.md

 <div class="lesson-content__panel" markdown="1">

-- Read [What are Hash Functions and How to choose a good Hash Function](https://www.geeksforgeeks.org/what-are-hash-functions-and-how-to-choose-a-good-hash-function) for more technical overview of a hash function if you are interested in that.
+- Read [What are Hash Functions and How to choose a good Hash Function](https://www.geeksforgeeks.org/what-are-hash-functions-and-how-to-choose-a-good-hash-function) for more technical overview of a hash function.

 - Watch [This Video](https://www.youtube.com/watch?v=btT4bCOvqjs) from CS50 that explains the concept of buckets.
 </div>